 Serious delays, or complete inaction, can prevent heirs from receiving property, cause legal disputes among beneficiaries, and even make the will unenforceable.
 Fortunately, Texas law gives family members and others with a potential interest in the estate the right to step in and initiate probate when the named executor fails to act.

-At Lewis Law Firm PLLC, we help families across Texas understand their options when an executor delays or refuses to probate a will.
+At Henington Lewis Law Firm PLLC, we help families across Texas understand their options when an executor delays or refuses to probate a will.
 Our firm focuses on estate and legacy planning with an approach grounded in empathy, clarity, and strategic solutions.
 We know how confusing and emotional this situation can be, and are here to simplify the process.

 When a person creates a will, they can name an executor to fulfill their wishes after they die.
 Under Texas law, the executor’s role comes with legal duties and responsibilities, including the duty to initiate probate in a timely manner.